Creating Google Cloud Functions With Kotlin

 To execute this, use the Gradle wrapper:

-Deploying With gcloud
+Deploying with gcloud

 So you’ve tested your function locally, built it, and now it's time to deploy.
 The gcloud command-line utility makes deployment easy.